airdeploy/airdeploy-docs/docs/airdeploy/flags.md

 ![](assets/remove-v.png)

-- Hover over the variation.
+- Click on three dots.
-- Click the “X” tab that appears.
+- Click the “Delete” option in the popup that appears.
 - The variation will be removed.
-    - > Note: If you still have more than one variation, you may need to [rebalance your variations](#balancing-variations).
+> Note: If you still have more than one variation, you may need to [rebalance your variations](#balancing-variations).

-    - > Note: Removing a variation will change the code-reference name. __This will require a modification to the Airdeploy code snippet in your code and a redeployment__.
+> Note: Removing a variation will change the code-reference name. __This will require a modification to the Airdeploy code snippet in your code and a redeployment__.

 ## Whitelisting Entities